dengage-tech/dengage-react-sdk/README.md

 ```

 ### 2. Event Collection
-If your dEngage account is an ecommerce account, you should use standard ecommerce events in the SDK.
+If your D-engage account is an ecommerce account, you should use standard ecommerce events in the SDK.
 If you need some custom events or your account is not standard ecommerce account, you should use custom event functions.

 ### 2.1 Events for Ecommerce Accounts
-There are standard ecommerce events in dEngage SDK.
+There are standard ecommerce events in D-engage SDK.

 - [**Page View Events**](#page-view-events-details)
   - Home page view